RosaTheDev/RosaTheDev/README.md

 <!-- 👯 I’m looking to collaborate on ... -->
 <!-- 🤔 I’m looking for help with ... -->
 <!-- 📫 How to reach me: ... -->
-- 🌱 I’m currently learning: TypeScript, Jest, Continue To Learn New Ways To Test In Cypress
+- 🌱 I’m currently learning: Computer Vision
-- 💬 Ask me about: What countries I visited for summer 😎🌞
 - 😄 Pronouns: He/Him